WebAssembly/wasi-keyvalue/keyvalue.md

 </ul>
 <h4><a name="exists"><code>exists: func</code></a></h4>
 <p>Check if the key exists in the bucket.</p>
+<p>If the key exists in the bucket, it returns ok with true.
+If the key does
+not exist in the bucket, it returns ok with false.</p>
+<p>If any other error occurs, it returns an error.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="exists.bucket"><a href="#bucket"><code>bucket</code></a></a>: borrow&lt;<a href="#bucket"><a href="#bucket"><code>bucket</code></a></a>&gt;</li>